1st Guards Cavalry Corps: Rzhev-Vyazma: Hideous Defeat and the Great Raid

 Unfortunately, the forces of Army Group Center in the area of the ledge were greatly underestimated.
 The fascists recovered from the consequences of the battle for Moscow and managed to create a solid defense, especially in settlements and in communications.
 Breakthroughs that included strike groups were closed by the enemy with flanking attacks.
 The shock groups were in an extremely difficult situation.
 Lack of supply and replenishment, lack of heavy weapons, low mobility of rifle divisions, harsh climatic conditions – all this made the task almost impossible.

 With no other options, General Pavel Belov had to continue roaming behind the enemy lines with his horsemen.
 As a cunning commander who wielded exceptional strategic ingenuity, Belov was able to lead his cavalry and launch numerous raids behind the enemy lines, disrupting supply routes and mounting ambushes and sudden attacks against groups of German soldiers.
 After the corps rolled away from Vyazma, Belov decided to proceed with semi-partisan actions.
 The most important task was the supply of combat units and the treatment of the wounded.
 It was necessary to prepare the area and space for a new deployment of the corps.
 This area became a partisan region from Germination to Dorogobuzh.
 The corps received replenishment of more than 11 thousand people as they joined its regiments and squadrons.
 This was further made possible as a significant amount of weapons and ammunition remained in the surrounding forests after the Red Army retreated in the fall of 1941.

-The German OKH desired the destruction of the corps and deployed more than 7 divisions in an attempt to destroy the cavalry unit.
+The German OKH had long plotted the destruction of the corps and deployed more than 7 divisions in an attempt to destroy the cavalry unit.
 However, the 1st Guards Cavalry Corps managed to avoid much interaction and conflict with German forces, while effectively operating within the occupied territories.
-The corps, emerged in the forests of Kirov after which it made a breakthrough to link with the main Red Army forces and continue the fight against the Wehrmacht.
+The corps, emerged in the forests of Kirov and made a breakthrough to link with the main Red Army forces and continue the fight against the Wehrmacht.
 The Head of the German OKH, Generalfeldmarschall Franz Halder, was so impressed and stunned by the raid that he gave Belov the nickname "Fox", symbolizing the corps' ability to survive behind the enemy lines after an extremely terrible defeat and launch blows of lightning speeds against the forces in the rear.

 Reflecting on the fate of the fallen and survived Soviet soldiers who fell into the hell of the Battles of Rzhev one involuntarily comes to the conclusion about the influence of the personality in history.
 Having almost the same conditions and operational situation, only Belov, of all the generals who were surrounded by the enemy, found the strength and courage to act independently and decisively.
 With maneuvering and skillful use of the terrain, the horsemen imposed their battle conditions on the enemy with great success.